Osarii/enterprise-data-reconciliation/README.md

    ▼
 Web Worker
    │
-   ├── normalization
+   ├── Normalization
-   ├── matching
+   ├── Matching
-   ├── reconciliation rules
+   ├── Reconciliation Rules
-   └── processing metrics
+   └── Processing Metrics
    │
    ▼
 React UI

-The application has been manually tested with datasets including:
+The application has been manually tested with:

 1,000 records
 5,000 records
 10,000 records
 25,000 ERP + 25,000 CRM records

-The 25k + 25k scenario was used to detect and resolve main-thread freezes and browser storage exhaustion.
+The 25k + 25k scenario was used to detect and resolve main-thread blocking.

-Large Dataset Safety

-localStorage is not treated as unlimited enterprise storage.

-For smaller workspaces, the application can persist the active dataset.

-For large datasets, the application switches to:

 Large Dataset Mode

+Browser storage is intentionally not treated as unlimited enterprise storage.

-Large raw datasets remain in memory while compact information continues to be persisted:
+Large datasets can remain in memory while compact information continues to be persisted.

+Large Dataset Mode preserves information such as:

-reconciliation history
+Reconciliation history

-performance metrics
+Processing metrics

-field mappings
+Field mappings

-reconciliation rules
+Reconciliation rules

-settings
+Application settings

-This prevents browser storage exhaustion.
+while avoiding the storage of very large active raw datasets in localStorage.

+Dark Mode

+The application includes both light and dark appearance modes.

+The selected theme is persisted between sessions.

+The interface follows a modern enterprise SaaS visual style using:

+Material UI

+Neutral backgrounds

+White or dark elevated surfaces

+Blue accent colors

+Responsive layouts

 Persistence

-Current frontend persistence uses:
+The current frontend uses browser storage to preserve application state for appropriate workspace sizes.

+Persisted information can include:

+ERP dataset

+CRM dataset

+Validation results

+Data Quality metrics

+Reconciliation results

+Exception review status

+Reconciliation history

+Field mapping profiles

+Reconciliation rules

+Appearance preference

+The current development implementation uses:

 localStorage

-for development-stage persistence.

-Persisted information can include:

-workspace state

-history

-exception review status

-field mappings

-reconciliation rules

-appearance settings

-historical metrics

-This is temporary architecture.
-The backend phase will replace browser persistence with server-side storage.

-Dark Mode

-The application supports Light Mode and Dark Mode, with the selected preference persisted between sessions.
+Large datasets can operate in memory-only mode when full persistence would exceed browser storage limits.

+This is intentionally a frontend development persistence layer and is not intended to represent the final enterprise storage architecture.

-Responsive UX
+Responsive Design

-V0.1.10 adds a more complete responsive shell.

-Desktop:

-persistent sidebar

-full search

-alerts

-user actions

-Mobile and tablet:

-sidebar becomes a Drawer

-navigation is available from the Header

-responsive layouts reduce horizontal pressure
+The application includes responsive desktop, tablet, and mobile navigation.

+Desktop uses a persistent sidebar.

+Smaller screens use a Material UI Drawer accessible from the Header.

-Quick Navigation Search
+Quick Navigation

-The Header search can navigate between application modules.
+The Header search also works as a navigation tool.

 Examples: